jpverkamp/blog/content/reviews/books/Arnold Lobel/Fables.md

 ---
 > All the miles of a hard road are worth a moment of true happiness.

 I enjoy fables.
 It's a nice way to illustrate various lessons and morals and pass them along to children somewhat subtly.
-Especially when you take the wordcraft and illustrations of {{< goodreads author="Arnold Lobel" >}} ([[Frog and Toad Storybook Treasury: 4 Complete Stories in 1 Volume!|Frog and Toad]]()).
+Especially when you take the wordcraft and illustrations of [[Arnold Lobel]]() ([[Frog and Toad Storybook Treasury: 4 Complete Stories in 1 Volume!|Frog and Toad]]()).

 <!--more-->